williamsantosa/ucsc-cs/README.md

 - Arrian talk about this -- make similar to above
-- Discuss what is the CSGD major and what exactly do you do The Computer Science: Game Design degree is designed for students who hope to pursue a career in game design and related fields.
-CSGD majors take mostly the same
+- Discuss what is the CSGD major and what exactly do you do The Computer Science: Game Design degree is a degree offered by the Computational Media Department designed for students who hope to pursue a career in game design and related fields.
+CSGD majors take mostly the same lower division classes as CS majors (we don't need MATH23A/AM30 nor ECE30) plus some art/game classes(ARTG80G, FILM80V, and CMPM80K).
+That being said, the degree has a rigorous curriculum that requires devotion to complete.
+Students in the degree will be well acquainted with the game design loop, rapid prototyping, playtesting, game systems, and Scrum.
+YOU WILL BE CODING YOUR ASS OFF.

-**DO NOT APPLY OR SWITCH TO CSGD WITHOUT FIRST CONSULTING YOUR ADVISORS**
+Namely, Computer Science: Game Design degree is most known for its senior capstone series (CMPM 170- 172),an yearlong studio course where you work in a group of 6-12 fellow game design students to create a series of polished games/prototypes for your portfolio.
+Lectures are formatted to guide you as you progress through your production.
+After every sprint period, you will present your game and design processes to the TAs and Professors (and if you are lucky, you get to present to the entire class) and write a postmortem about your game.

+The course is also taught in conjunction with ARTG 170-172 (the AGPM degree capstone).
+So be sure to talk to AGPM majors as well.

+Side Note: The state of the 170 series seems to be volatile right now due to some significant changes in the course format.
+If anything has changed, please contact me.

+Additional Side Note: CSGD is offered by the Computational Media Department.
+Therefore, someon in CS:GD cannot switch into CS, but someone in CS could switch into CS:GD (there's no going back however).
+I believe it is common (and quite simple) to double major in CS and CSGD, so if you are interested in that, please consult your advisor.

 ## Subjects